 - Add cooked mushrooms, cauliflower “rice”, broth, salt and pepper.
 Stir, cover and cook for 4 minutes.

 - Turn off heat, add Parmesan and mozzarella cheese and parsley; stir until cheese is melted.
-Serve warm with chicken of choice (I like almond crusted chicken).

 Store: Keep refrigerated in a glass airtight container for up to 2 days.